charliejmoore/typescript-snippets/README.md

 ### Tests

 To run [unit tests](https://github.com/charliejmoore/typescript-snippets/tree/main/tests) for these snippets, run `npm test` at the project root.
+Test results and a coverage summary will be output to the terminal, and a gitignored `coverage/` directory will be created/updated at the root level of the project with a test coverage report.

 ### Documentation